 Community isn’t new.
 But the intensity of investment in community-led companies and teams is recent.
 Our mission is to support those leaders and those investments in community.
 As we continue to learn and build for the more than 2 million members we help our customers serve, our customers will be able to support and grow their communities with high velocity, and we’ll be there to support and grow with them with every new member they welcome.

-Request access to Common Room today and connect with other Developer Advocates and community leaders through our Uncommon community on Slack...
+Get started with Common Room for free today and connect with other community and DevRel leaders through our Uncommon community on Slack.